Museum of Chincoteague Island, Chincoteague

 Tangier History Museum and Interpretive Cultural Center, Tangier Island

 Catch the ferry out of Onancock to this isolated island community with a distinct history, culture and language, and explore the Tangier History Museum.
 Learn about life on a remote island in the middle of the Chesapeake Bay settled in the early 1600s.
 Tangier’s community faces a perilous future as the island is washed over by the Chesapeake Bay.

 Barrier Islands Center, Machipongo

-The heritage of Virginia’s 23 remote barrier islands, wild and uninhabited, is preserved at the Barrier Islands Center.
-See artifacts from the thriving communities that once lived on these Atlantic islands off the coast of Virginia’s Eastern Shore.
+The heritage of Virginia’s 23 remote barrier islands, now wild and uninhabited, is preserved at the Barrier Islands Center.
+See artifacts from the thriving communities that once existed on these Atlantic islands off the coast of Virginia’s Eastern Shore.
 The gift shop features local treasures made by Eastern Shore artists and artisans.

 Cape Charles Museum, Cape Charles

 A rich collection tells the story of Cape Charles, a small beachfront town created in 1884 as the southern terminus of the New York, Philadelphia and Norfolk railroad.
 Four trains arrived from New York city daily in Cape Charles and elegant ferries provided transport across the Chesapeake Bay to Norfolk.